bclemenzi/secure-spring-boot/README.md

 secure-spring-boot
 ==============

-A simple spring-boot application that used JWT to secure RESTful api endpoints.
+A simple spring-boot application that uses JWT to secure RESTful api endpoints.
+User authentication is performed with a secure passwordHash and salt scheme.

 Files of Interest
 ------------------------------